Uber and Waymo hit high drama in first day of trial

 And that's aside from the testimony.

-Monday was the first day of the trial -- expected to last at least three weeks -- where lawyers for the two companies on Monday presented their opening statements aiming to toss barbs into each other's cases.
+Monday was the first day of the trial, which is expected to last at least three weeks.
+Lawyers for the two companies presented their opening statements, aiming to toss barbs into each other's cases.

 "It's unconscionable that there are this many lawyers in the room," said Judge William Alsup, who is presiding over the case in San Francisco's District Court for the Northern District of California.
 "Nine lawyers per side is a world record, for my courtroom anyway."